Gemarodri/Capstone499/Assigments/FinalReport.md

 Each group is expected to create a 10-12 minute presentation that includes a promo video and the following content:

 * **A 2-minute promo video**: A clearly narrated and subtitled video showcasing specific features of your software - edit it properly and make it look professional.
 You can play this video at the beginning, middle, or end of your presentation.
-The time taken to play this video will be included as part of the 10 minutes
+The time taken to play this video will be included as part of the 10-12 minutes
 * A brief description of the software you are building: Don't repeat what you say in the video; if you feel like you've said it all in the video then just move onto the next point
-* The target audience for your software and potential usage scenario: Elaborate on this if you haven't fully described it in the video
+* The target audience for your software and potential usage scenario: Elaborate on this if you haven't fully described it in the video.
 * The requirements, design, and test results of your software: Be selective in what you include here due to time limitations.
-Ensure what you say makes sense without additional context (your audience is new to your project)
+Ensure what you say makes sense without additional context (your audience is new to your project).
-* Identify at least one key distinguishing feature of your software so your client appreciates all the effort you've put into polishing it up
+* Identify at least one key distinguishing feature of your software so your client appreciates all the effort you've put into polishing it up.
-* Identify at least one technical challenge in your development process so your client understands the difficulty of the scope of the project
+* Identify at least one technical challenge in your development process so your client understands the difficulty of the scope of the project.
 * Summary and future work:
     * Describe what needs to be done by the client once you pass the project onto them.
     * If any work is left to be done, list those features.